Radical Affinity and Variant Proportion in Natural Numbers

 Having got thus far, and in the light of these results, it may be that we must accept that rationality operates only within well-defined limits – that it is ultimately undermined as an overarching principle in the analysis of quantitative systems.
 It begins to appear as a contingent, relational property, which fluctuates according the terms of a signifying regime (i.e., according to its numeric or indexical syntax), rather than as a necessary precondition with universal, or absolute, applicability.
 This suggests that a fully rational explanation of these results may ultimately be unjustifiable, or inappropriate.

-Further historical and epistemological enquiry should help towards an understanding of how the selective inheritance of certain notions from Classical mathematics lent support to the overvaluation of the principle of rational proportionality, by hypostatising that which should correctly be understood as a fundamentally conceptual category (number), into something idealised as a concrete entity (integer), asserting the latter as proportionally invariant, or qualitatively indifferent.
+Further historical and epistemological enquiry should help towards an understanding of how the selective inheritance of certain notions from Classical mathematics lent support to the overvaluation of the principle of rational proportionality, by hypostatising that which should correctly be understood as a fundamentally conceptual category (number), into something reified as a concrete entity (integer), asserting the latter as proportionally invariant, or qualitatively indifferent.
 A major impulse, from the 16th Century onwards, towards the mechanical understanding of the laws of Nature, required the establishment of systems of absolute measurement and quantification; which in turn enforced the rational dichotomy between quantitative and qualitative forms of knowledge.
 While this may have been historically and theoretically necessary to the development of modern empirical science in its infancy, from our own developed information-based technological perspective, which mistakenly assumes a seamless correspondence between diverse numerical radices (binary, octal, decimal, hexadecimal, base-64, etc.), the continued disregard for their rational non-conformability becomes an issue of urgent critical importance.

 November 2011